FilledStacks/firebase-backend/README.md

 #### Add a prefixed deployment

-If you want to prefix all the generated cloud functions, for versioning, or for any use case, you can look these lines.
+If you want to prefix all the generated cloud functions, for versioning, or for any use case, see the example below.
+This will add the version v2_ infront of all deployed functions keeping your previously deployed functions in tact.

 ```ts
 import { FunctionParser } from 'firebase-backend';